vxvdev/dice-roller/README.md

 # dice-roller
-dice-roller

-A Dice Roller Simple App writrm in Kotlin
-Dice have 3 faces
+This is a simple dice roller app written in Kotlin.
+The app has three dice faces.

-each Face have from 1 to 6 possibilities when the @main() is called the faces should be randomly change
+each with six possible values from 1 to 6.
+The app randomly changes the values of the dice when the @main() function is called.

-App dont show duplicte face numbers when excuted i
-App is under test
+The app does not show duplicate values on the dice when executed.
+The app is still under testing.